philtrade/Ddip/README.md

 ## Features:

 `ddipp` was designed to make experiments with multiple GPU/Distributed Data Parallel training a little bit easier in Fastai notebooks.
-It provides a few hopefully useful features towards that end:
+Towards that end:

 1. Parallel execution in a multiprocess PyTorch DDP group, separate from the local notebook namespace
-2. Automatic garbage collection in after parallel execution of a cell
+2. Automatic garbage collection and freeing GPU cache memory after parallel execution of a cell
-3. Make `fastai`'s learning rate finder DDP friendly in typical notebook workflow.
+3. Minimize the code changes required Fastai notebooks -- often only 3 - 5 new lines of code.
-4. Stream outputs of parallel execution to notebook console so that users can see the training progress.
+4. Stream any parallel execution output in real time to notebook console.

 ## Installation: